 Note: Some visitors have remarked that the trail markers are easy to miss and have advised that you bring a GPS device with you, or study the map before heading out.

 Recreation: The park offers a number of recreational areas for families including picnic and barbecue areas, two basketball courts, an 18 hole disc golf course, a fishing pier, a soccer field, two tennis courts, two volleyball courts, and a playground (located next to the parking lot).
 Reservations can be made for a covered picnic area.
 Creek access is a short walk from the parking lot.

 The park also contains the Ralph DeClairmont Flying Field, a private radio controlled model aircraft flying field.
 Membership is required to fly airplanes, but visitors are welcome.
 Visit the Hill Country Aeromodelers site for more information.

-Mary Moore Searight Park is unexpected gem convenient for families in central, east, and south Austin, as well as the surrounding areas.
-It offers many of the same recreational areas as more centrally located parks, but with fewer crowds, making it a wonderful spot to enjoy the tranquility of Austin’s beautiful natural spaces within minutes of downtown.
+Mary Moore Searight Park is an unexpected gem convenient for families in central, east, and south Austin, as well as the surrounding areas.
+It offers many of the same recreational areas as more centrally located parks, but with fewer crowds, making it a wonderful spot to enjoy the tranquility of Austin’s beautiful natural spaces.